SunStarSys/www/content/clients/apache.md

 provided.
 That took care of the immediate concerns revolving around the crushing load on the service, but if the growth trends continued it would mean continual investments in more and better hardware and software, primarily to service all the spam connection growth.
-We even attempted an abortive effort to deploy `ecelerity`, which on Apple hardware wasn't quite stable enough for us to migrate to in 2006.  `Ecelerity` (now known as `Momentum` from [Message Systems](http://www.messagesystems.com)) is a beautifully engineered piece of software, but ultimately overkill for the org.
+We even attempted an abortive effort to deploy `ecelerity`, which on Apple gear wasn't quite stable enough for us to migrate to in 2006.  `Ecelerity` (now known as `Momentum` from [Message Systems](http://www.messagesystems.com)) is a beautifully engineered piece of software, but ultimately overkill for the org.
 Open source solutions were "good enough".

-Enter the second part of my approach: an attempt to dissuade spammers from hitting Apache's mail servers in the first place.
+Enter the second part of my approach: an attempt to dissuade spammers from hitting The ASF's mail servers in the first place.
 That involved patching `qpsmtpd`'s earlytalker plugin to run in the DATA phase, combined with ratcheting up the delay to 20 seconds- a high but tolerable amount for all RFC-compliant message delivery agents.
 It was a delicate balance as the spam levels rose to 2 million then 2.5 million, because the `earlytalker` delay increased concurrency levels 3-4 times above "normal" levels and the spam continued to grow.
-We were pushing `httpd`'s MaxClients settings during that period, but after a few months we started seeing measurable improvements.
+We were pushing `httpd`'s `MaxClients` settings during that period, but after a few months we started seeing measurable improvements.

 Over an 8 year span, the ecological impact of my earlytalker adjustments were clear: we had